atm1020/azure-pipelines.nvim/README.md

 Azure Pipelines integration for Neovim

-## TODO
-- [ ] Save the selected pipeline, branch, and mode for each project
-- [ ] Store organization, project, and token information in a config file
-- [ ] Api error handling

 ## Motivation

 When working with Azure Pipelines, there are scenarios where the LSP server not able to provide validation.